 - the ability of the playhouse to be built for approximately $4,000 in material costs

 On the costs, there are lots of people who don’t know how much stuff costs and that’s okay.
-The point is that you need to be considerate of the cost as you are designing your playhouse – which means designs that require CNC routers, GFRG castings, or cast in place stainless steel will most likely not advance to the final round.
-Entries can be submitted by individuals or by a team, it doesn’t matter and will not be a consideration during the judging.
+The point is that you need to be mindful of the cost as you are designing your playhouse.
+This means designs that require CNC routers, GFRG castings, or cast in place stainless steel will most likely not advance to the final round.
+Entries can be submitted by individuals or by a team, it doesn’t matter and it will not be a consideration during the judging.
 I will also feature all the entries that advance onto the final judging round here on the site.

-April 23rd – initial round of judging (by celebrity judges not yet selected) to bring number of entries to be judged to manageable number of finalists will be complete with the finalists announced here on the Life of an Architect website.
+April 19th (Friday) – initial round of judging (by celebrity judges not yet selected) to bring number of entries to be judged to manageable number of finalists will be complete with the finalists announced here on the Life of an Architect website on April 22nd.

-April 30th – the final judging round will be completed and the winners will be announced here on the Life of an Architect website.
+April 26th (Friday) – the final judging round will be completed and the winners will be announced here on the Life of an Architect website on April 29th.

-Playhouses will be constructed and ready for delivery to Dallas CASA by the beginning of August to be raffled off.
+Playhouses will be constructed and ready for delivery to Dallas CASA by July 30th where they will be installed for display and raffled off.

 Other than being a decent person and helping out some kids who need all the help they can get, if your playhouse is selected as one of the winners (yes, there will be more than one winner), you receive: